MGEScan/mgescan/docs/source/nonltr.rst

 MGEScan-nonLTR
 ==============

-MGEScan-nonLTR is a program to identify Non-long terminal repeat (non-LTR) retrotransposons in genomic sequences.
+MGEScan-nonLTR is a program to identify non-long terminal repeat (non-LTR) retrotransposons in genomic sequences.
 In Galaxy workflow system, a few options are available to configure settings of the program, e.g. hmmsearch of protein sequence database with a profile hidden Markov model (HMM).

 .. image:: images/rtm-nonltr.png